hcosta/mlvlab/mlvlab/envs/ant_scout_v1/README.md

 env.close()
 ```

 Suggestion: save and load the Q-Table/weights to reuse them between sessions.
-You can also train from the CLI and evaluate in notebook, or vice versa.
+You can also train from the shell and evaluate in notebook, or vice versa.